Western Animation: Codename: Kids Next Door aka: Kids Next Door

 "Operation: S.A.F.E.T.Y.": With some fat kid filling the screen after going up the sky and into the air.
 And twice in a row with the senator and Numbuh Four while they and Numbuh Two travel through an air vent.

 As previously stated, Were-Dogs eat homework; however, badly done homework by poor students (like Numbuh Four) makes them sick.
 Mrs. Thompson herself doesn't have this weakness, however, being their leader and significantly stronger.
 However, there is another weakness that applies only to her: she can't lie.
-Numbuh Four quickly finds out that the best way to find out the easiest way to fight her and the other were-dogs is to simply ask her, and it works like a charm.
+Numbuh Four quickly finds out that the best way to learn the easiest way to fight her and the other were-dogs is to simply ask her, and it works like a charm.

 For Knightbrace, it's taffy, which he loves so much, he can easily be tempted and subdued with it.
 Very ironic, seeing as he's a would-be dentist who otherwise tries to force children to adhere to dental hygiene.